Drive-P2D: A Progressive Perception-to-Decision Benchmark for VLMs in Autonomous Driving: Abstract

 \section{Abstract}

-Autonomous driving is a highly challenging domain that requires reliable perception and safe decision-making in complex scenarios.
-Recent vision-language models (VLMs) demonstrate reasoning and generalization abilities, opening new possibilities for autonomous driving; however, existing benchmarks and metrics overemphasize perceptual competence and fail to adequately assess decision-making processes.
-In this work, we present \textbf{AutoDriDM}, a decision-centric, progressive benchmark with 6,650 questions across three dimensions—Object, Scene, and Decision.
-We evaluate mainstream VLMs to delineate the perception-to-decision capability boundary in autonomous driving, and our correlation analysis reveals weak alignment between perception and decision-making performance.
-We further conduct explainability analyses of models’ reasoning processes, identifying key failure modes such as logical reasoning errors, and introduce an analyzer model to automate large-scale annotation.
-AutoDriDM bridges the gap between perception-centered and decision-centered evaluation, providing guidance toward safer and more reliable VLMs for real-world autonomous driving.
+Autonomous driving requires reliable perception and safe decision-making in complex scenarios.
+Recent vision-language models (VLMs) demonstrate reasoning and generalization abilities, opening new possibilities for autonomous driving; however, existing benchmarks often evaluate perception and decision-making separately, limit failure analysis with choice-only formats, or introduce evaluation bias through LLM-scored long-form outputs.
+To address these issues, we present \textbf{Drive-P2D}, a progressive perception-to-decision benchmark with 6,650 questions across Object, Scene, and Decision levels.
+Drive-P2D adopts a separated reasoning-and-answer protocol: final answers are scored objectively, while reasoning is analyzed to identify error modes exposed along the progressive perception-to-decision chain.
+We evaluate mainstream VLMs across all and high-risk scenarios, and further characterize the perception-to-decision capability boundary through correlation analysis and similar-scene robustness testing.
+Reasoning further exposes failure modes such as logical reasoning errors and semantic feature omissions, and we train a lightweight analyzer model to automate large-scale error-mode annotation of reasoning.
+Together, these designs provide practical insights for building safer and more reliable VLMs for real-world autonomous driving.